Sino-Global Shipping America (NASDAQ:SINO) Shares Gap Up to $1.70

-Sino-Global Shipping America, Ltd. (NASDAQ:SINO) gapped up before the market opened on Tuesday .
+Sino-Global Shipping America, Ltd. (NASDAQ:SINO) gapped up prior to trading on Tuesday .
 The stock had previously closed at $1.70, but opened at $2.62.
 Sino-Global Shipping America shares last traded at $1.94, with a volume of 3,555 shares traded.

 Separately, ValuEngine raised shares of Sino-Global Shipping America from a “hold” rating to a “buy” rating in a research report on Monday, August 3rd.

-The company has a market capitalization of $5.28 million, a price-to-earnings ratio of -0.57 and a beta of 1.49.
-The stock’s fifty day simple moving average is $1.76 and its two-hundred day simple moving average is $1.03.
-The company has a debt-to-equity ratio of 0.02, a current ratio of 1.63 and a quick ratio of 1.63.

-Sino-Global Shipping America (NASDAQ:SINO) last announced its earnings results on Monday, July 6th.
-The transportation company reported ($0.22) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.06 by ($0.28).
-Sino-Global Shipping America had a negative net margin of 114.87% and a negative return on equity of 58.17%.
+Sino-Global Shipping America (NASDAQ:SINO) last posted its quarterly earnings results on Monday, July 6th.
+The transportation company reported ($0.22) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.28).
+Sino-Global Shipping America had a negative return on equity of 58.17% and a negative net margin of 114.87%.
 The company had revenue of $1.35 million during the quarter.

 An institutional investor recently raised its position in Sino-Global Shipping America stock.
-UBS Group AG raised its position in shares of Sino-Global Shipping America, Ltd. (NASDAQ:SINO) by 211.5% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 101,654 shares of the transportation company’s stock after buying an additional 69,024 shares during the quarter.
-UBS Group AG owned 2.73% of Sino-Global Shipping America worth $62,000 at the end of the most recent quarter.
+UBS Group AG increased its position in Sino-Global Shipping America, Ltd. (NASDAQ:SINO) by 211.5% during the second quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 101,654 shares of the transportation company’s stock after buying an additional 69,024 shares during the period.
+UBS Group AG owned 2.73% of Sino-Global Shipping America worth $62,000 at the end of the most recent reporting period.
 4.45% of the stock is owned by institutional investors and hedge funds.

 Sino-Global Shipping America Company Profile (NASDAQ:SINO)